-- will register the hit between 0 and 4 ms (+ 1 ms);
+- will register the touch between 0 and 4 ms (+ 1 ms);

-- will prevent the hit being registered between 4 and 15 ms (+ 5 ms), on condition that the contact between the two blades is not interrupted more than a maximum of 10 times in the interval.
+- will prevent the touch being registered between 4 and 15 ms (+ 5 ms), on condition that the contact between the two blades is not interrupted more than a maximum of 10 times in the interval.

-6. Should there be a hit made by the whipping over of the blade which has not been signalled, whatever method has been used to prevent the signalling, after 15 ms ( $\pm$ 5 ms) from the contact of the blade with the valid target (the time for the registering of the whip) and unless there has been another hit, the apparatus should allow the normal registering of any subsequent hits.
+6. Should there be a touch made by the whipping over of the blade which has not been signalled, whatever method has been used to prevent the signalling, after 15 ms ( $\pm$ 5 ms) from the contact of the blade with the valid target (the time for the registering of the whip) and unless there has been another touch, the apparatus should allow the normal registering of any subsequent touches.

-7. A break in the control circuit (defined as more than 250 ohms) for 3 ms $\pm$ 2 ms will be signalled by the illumination of the white lamp on the side of the fencer at fault.
+3. A break in the control circuit (defined as more than 250 ohms) for $3 \text{ ms} \pm 2 \text{ ms}$ will be signalled by the illumination of the white lamp on the side of the fencer at fault.